ibm-cloud-docs/watson-assistant/publish-deploy-overview.md

 ## Publishing
 {: #publish-overview-publishing}

 When you are ready to create a snapshot of your content and settings, you can publish from the **Publish** page.
 Each time you publish, you create a new version, such as V1 or V2.
-When you a publish a version, you can choose to assign it to the live environment.
+When you publish a version, you can choose to assign it to the live environment.

 ![Image of the Publish page](images/publish-page.png)